dinvsh/imc-prosperity-2/README.md

 This repository contains the IMC Prosperity 2 code from my solo team "Noobland" (named as a nod to my next-to-no prior experience with coding and trading).

+#### Disclaimer
+Code Quality: The code may not follow best practices or adhere to Pythonic standards, as I was learning Python on the go.
+There might be redundancies, inefficient logic, and limited documentation.

 Final position: 10th in Singapore, and 265th out of 9,140 teams internationally.

 Huge shoutout to the GOAT [jmerle](https://github.com/jmerle), who developed the open-sourced [visualizer](https://github.com/jmerle/imc-prosperity-2-visualizer) and [backtester](https://github.com/jmerle/imc-prosperity-2-backtester).
 These tools were invaluable in helping me grasp how the simulated markets moved.